garethnunns/cli-content-tracker/README.md

 ### Dry-run Option: -d, --dry-run

 Inherently, it's nice to know this isn't going to wreak havoc on your AirTable, so if you run `tracker -c config.json -d` it will show you what it's going to do but stop short of modifying the AirTable.
-It will still run on at the [frequency you specify](#configsettingsfilesfrequency)
+It will still run on at the [frequency you specify](#configsettingsfilesfrequency).
+You will need to run with a (#logging-option--l---logging) logging level of verbose to see all the details.

+### Logging Option: -l, --logging

+Specify one of the following levels of logging:

+1. error
+2. warn
+3. info
+4. http (default)
+5. verbose
+6. debug
+7. silly

+### Wipe Cache: -w, --wipe-cache

+There's a local cache built up in `./db` of the metadata of files so they don't have to keep getting queried via FFMpeg which is a tad computationally expensive, but if you need to rescan all files run with this option.
+Files will already be automatically scanned if they change size or the modified time changed.

 # Config File